snenyl/realtime-pose-estimation/README.md

 ## Future Work

-- Improve the robustness of the system by implementing more checks, so the system is capable of failing softly.
+- Improve the robustness of the system.
-- Find the pose using only the pallet front plane, thus increasing the range of the system.
+- Increasing the range of the pose estimation by using only a single plane and not requiring the ground plane.
+- Switch between using the ground plane and not.
 - Detecting pallet holes.
+- Make all the vector operations in a single matrix operation.

 ## License